 What is the cut off time for IPO applications?

 In online application it is 1 PM, 2PM or 3 PM.
-You have to check it for individual bank.
+You have to check it with individual banks.
 Some banks also extend the time when there is huge subscription rush.
-In physical application through your broker, it can be 5 PM extendable as above.
-It is advisable not to wait for time extension.
+In physical application through your broker, it can be 5 PM and extendable as above.
+However, it is better to apply in time and not wait for extension.

 How to check subscription figures and allotment status?